benjaminparry/benjaminparry.github.io/_posts/2018-06-08-jan-chipchase.md

 type: post
 layout: post
 title: Takeaways from Jan Chipchase’s Field Research Masterclass
-description: When you have the opportunity to add new methods to your UX research toolkit, grasp that opportunity with both hands! categories : [writing]
+posse: When you have the opportunity to add new methods to your UX research toolkit, grasp that opportunity with both hands! categories : writing
 tags: [research, ethnography]
 published: true
 ---